-- 4. Matching Inspect for matching of tire type (virgin or recap), tire construction, tire design, tire size, and load rating on each axle.
-Tire types on each side of the rear axle must match.
-For instance, two virgin tires on the right and two recapped tires on the left is acceptable.
+- 4. Matching Inspect for matching of tire construction, tire design, tire size, and load rating on each axle.
 Make repairs if any of the following conditions exist: - There is mismatching of inner and outer dual tire diameter greater than 3/8 inch.

-- Any tire marked for other than highway use is found. - Tire is not of the proper type, size and minimum load rating (2000 and newer require "H" range). - Any mismatch of tires by type, construction, design, size or load rating on the front axle. - Any mismatch of tires by type, construction, design, size or load rating on the same side of the rear axle. - 5.
+- Any tire marked for other than highway use is found. - Tire is not of the proper type, size and minimum load rating (2000 and newer require "H" range). - Any tire on an axle that is not of the same type(e.g., lug or rib), load range or size. - Radial and bias ply tires are intermixed on the same axle. - 5.
 Alignment Inspect tires for evidence of proper alignment.
-Make repairs if any of the following conditions exist: - Tire is feather-edged, cupped or tread wear is uneven. - If lateral run out of tire/rim assembly exceeds 1⁄4 inch.
+Make repairs if any of the following conditions exist: - Tire is feather-edged, cupped or tread wear is uneven. - If lateral run out of tire/rim assembly exceeds 1/4 inch.

-• Tires/rim are grossly misaligned and affects steering control such that vehicle will not travel in straight line.

-6. Wheel Hardware - Inspect for presence, type, condition, and securement of all wheel hardware.
+- Tires/rim are grossly misaligned and affects steering control such that vehicle will not travel in straight line. - 6.
+Wheel Hardware Inspect for presence, type, condition, and securement of all wheel hardware.
 Check for proper spacing of rear dual wheels and tires.